evefancom/evefan/packages/meta-service-airbyte/READMD.md

-# Venice on Airbyte
+# Openint on Airbyte

-This is an experimental package demonstrating running Venice integrations on top of Airbyte's integration
+This is an experimental package demonstrating running Openint integrations on top of Airbyte's integration